huawei-noah/SMARTS/README.md

 Track 1: The participants may use any method and training data to develop their solutions.

-Bonus task: Track 1 includes a fast adaptation task.
-The goal is to learn from a small sample of new tasks.
-To test this, the submissions that selected to participate in this task will be trained on a small unseen dataset.

 Track 2: The participants are only allowed to train their methods on the offline datasets.

 ## Prizes